 | 2008 |

-MOB4 (Mob3/phocein) was identified as a component of the STRIPAK (striatin-interacting phosphatase and kinase) complex, which contains PP2A catalytic and scaffolding subunits, striatins, STRIP1/2, CCM3, and GCK III family kinases, establishing MOB4 as a member of this large multiprotein assembly. |
+MOB4 (Mob3/phocein) was identified as a stable component of the STRIPAK (striatin-interacting phosphatase and kinase) complex by affinity purification/mass spectrometry.
+The complex contains PP2A catalytic and scaffolding subunits, striatins, STRIP1/2, CCM3, and GCK III family kinases, establishing MOB4 as part of a large PP2A-containing signaling assembly. |

-Iterative affinity purification/mass spectrometry (AP-MS) |
+Iterative affinity purification / mass spectrometry (AP-MS) |

 Molecular & cellular proteomics : MCP |